-IFRS ASPE Biological assets that produce a harvestable product are accounted for under the provisions of IAS 41 No specific standard exists for biological assets or agricultural produce.
-Disclosures regarding categories of inventories and accounting policies are required.
-As well, further disclosures regarding qualitative reasons for write-downs are required.
-Disclosures regarding categories of inventories and accounting policies used are required.
+IFRS ASPE Biological assets that produce a har- vestable product are accounted for under the provisions of IAS 41.
+No specific standard exists for biological assets or agricultural produce.
+Disclosures regarding categories of in- ventories and accounting policies are required.
+As well, further disclosures regarding qualitative reasons for write- downs are required.
+0 0 0